Register for our free Summer Youth Programs!

 Programs are based at Strathcona Community Gardens (759 Malkin St) with field trips to other parks and garden sites in Vancouver.

-We have 2 programs with five available sessions open for registration this Spring/Summer:
+We have 2 different programs with three available openings for this Summer:

 Native Plant Nursery